mprinc/vuex/docs/guide/modules.md

 }
 ```

-In such cases, you can pass the module namespace string as the first argument to the helpers so that all bindings are done using that module as the context.
+In such cases, you can <span class='important'>pass the module namespace string as the first argument</span> to the helpers so that all bindings are done using that module as the context.
 The above can be simplified to:

 ``` js
 computed: {